Awards & Judging

 Trophies

-Trophies are the most coveted accomplishment within the Major Exhibitor category, with the competition fierce for the PHS Philadelphia Flower Show Cup – the Best in Show award given out within the Landscape and Floral categories.
-Many other trophies are awarded throughout the Show for a variety of successes.
-Be sure to check out our new Awards Wall that will feature our winners at the Show this year!
+Trophies are the highest honors within the Major Exhibits, with fierce competition for the prestigious PHS Philadelphia Flower Show Cup—the Best in Show award presented in both the Landscape and Floral categories.
+Numerous additional trophies are awarded throughout the Show to celebrate a variety of outstanding achievements.
+Be sure to visit our new Awards Wall to view this year’s winning displays!

 Medals